dtechnical/Learning-JAVA-Script/README.md

-# Learning-JAVA-Script
+# JAVA-Script_contents
-# From Simplilearn inconjunction with amigoscode
+# From Simplilearn in conjunction with amigoscode

 https://lms.simplilearn.com/courses/4212/JavaScript-for-Beginners/syllabus